 The tiny strawberries ripen very quickly to a bright red color, and you'll need patience to harvest them.

-You mightn't get enough wild berries for a fresh strawberry pie recipe, but there should be enough for making some tarts.
+You mightn't get enough wild berries for an old fashioned strawberry pie recipe, but there should be enough for making some mini tarts.

 Be prepared to spend what seems like ages to collect just a handful or two.
 But, the taste experience is totally worth the effort!

 At age 103, my Aunt Jessie could still recall picking wild strawberries as a child on the farmland where we now live.